The Good Dinosaur: Plot

-In an alternate history, the asteroid that would have caused the extinction of the dinosaurs 65 million years ago passes safely over Earth.
-Millions of years later, Apatosaurus corn farmers Henry and Ida have three children: Libby, Buck, and Arlo.
-While his successful siblings are allowed to "make their mark" (a mud-print on the family's corn silo), Arlo's timid nature makes tasks difficult for him.
-Henry attempts to give Arlo a sense of purpose by putting him in charge of guarding their silo, and helps him set a trap.
-It captures a feral caveboy, but Arlo cannot bring himself to kill him, and sets him free.
-Disappointed, Henry takes Arlo to track the caveboy, leading them into a ravine.
-Henry saves Arlo from a flash flood before being killed by debris.
+In an alternate history, the asteroid that would have caused the Cretaceous–Paleogene extinction event passes harmlessly by the Earth.
+Millions of years later, Apatosaurus farmers Henry and Ida have three children: Libby, Buck, and Arlo.
+While his siblings successfully complete hard tasks and are allowed to "make their mark" (a mud-print) on the family's corn silo, Arlo struggles due to his weaker physique and timid nature.
+Hoping to boost Arlo's confidence, Henry tasks Arlo with guarding the silo from thieving creatures, and watching the "critter trap" set nearby.
+The trap captures a feral caveboy, but Arlo cannot bring himself to kill him and sets him free.
+Frustrated, Henry orders Arlo to follow him into a ravine to track the caveboy down, but the two turn back home when a severe thunderstorm begins.
+Henry saves Arlo's life from a flash flood, but is killed by debris.

 Without his father, Arlo shoulders more of the workload.
-He spots the same caveboy inside the silo and blaming him for his father's death, chases him into a river, where both are swept downstream.
-Arlo is knocked unconscious by a rock, and awakens to find himself miles from home.
-As he tries to return, his leg is caught by a boulder.
-The next day, Arlo wakes to find his leg has been freed.
-The caveboy appears with food, and leads Arlo to a berry tree.
-The caveboy then fends off a large snake, amazing Arlo, and impressing Forrest Woodbush, a nearby eccentric Styracosaurus who wants to keep the boy.
-He forces Arlo to compete with him to give the boy a name he will respond to, and Arlo wins when he calls the boy "Spot".
-Arlo and Spot bond as Arlo laments his lost family, and Spot reveals that his own parents are both dead.
+He spots the same caveboy robbing the silo; blaming the caveboy for Henry's death, Arlo chases him into the river, and both of them are washed miles downstream.
+Arlo is knocked unconscious, and awakens to find himself far from home with the caveboy, who ignores Arlo's initial annoyance and tries to bring him food.
+Arlo warms up to the caveboy after he saves him from a vicious snake-like creature; this feat impresses Forrest Woodbush, an eccentric Styracosaurus who decides he wants the caveboy for a pet.
+He forces Arlo to compete with him to give the boy a name he will respond to, and Arlo wins the game when he calls the boy "Spot".
+Arlo and Spot bond as they follow the riverbank back towards the farm.
+One night, Arlo laments his lost family, and Spot reveals that his own parents are both dead.